 Annual Wellness Visits

-The importance of having an annual wellness visit (AWV) cannot be understated.
-The AWV is designed to proactively collect health, social, and functional information and to create personalized prevention plans for patients and their care teams.
+The Annual Wellness Visit (AWV) is designed to proactively collect health, social, and functional information and to create personalized prevention plans for patients and their care teams.
 The AWV identifies preventive care opportunities that can improve health outcomes.

 The AWV includes a Health Risk Assessment (HRA) and a 30-minute screening visit.
 During the screening visit, the patient’s HRA is reviewed, vitals are taken, any cognitive impairment is determined, potential risk factors are reviewed, a medical/family history is established, a functional capacity evaluation and a safety analysis are performed, and a depression and anxiety screening is completed.